rksptl/CKAD-Exercises/01-application-design/01-container-images.md

 <tabs>
 <tab name="Docker">

-- `docker build -t simpleapp .` - Builds an image from the Dockerfile in the current directory and tags it as "simpleapp"
+- `docker build -t apache-hello-world .` - Builds an image from the Dockerfile in the current directory and tags it with a descriptive name
 - `docker images` - Lists all images available locally
 - `docker image inspect` - Shows detailed information about the image, including layers
 - The output shows that our custom image adds just one small layer on top of the httpd base image
 </tab>
 <tab name="containerd/nerdctl">

-- `nerdctl build -t simpleapp .` - Builds an image from the Dockerfile in the current directory and tags it as "simpleapp"
+- `nerdctl build -t apache-hello-world .` - Builds an image from the Dockerfile in the current directory and tags it with a descriptive name
 - `nerdctl images` - Lists all images available locally
 - `nerdctl image inspect` - Shows detailed information about the image, including layers
 - The output shows that our custom image adds just one small layer on top of the httpd base image